Incident ID: ADE10001

 – The UN OHCA claims: ‘Many of the victims were blown apart in the blast and have remained unidentifiable and unclaimed.’ and ‘In all, at least 41 people were killed and another 23 injured in the attack.’ (p.9).
 See below for varying casualty claims and their sources.

-– There is no indication in open sources of people who could have been characterised as military, members of tribal militia, or generally combatants.
+– There is no indication in open sources of people who appear to be military personnel.
 There do not appear to be weapons present in either the video reports or the photographs.

 – Because the site of the attack is next to a main road, and because traders would have transported their animals, qat and other goods to the marketplace, a variety of vehicles are included in the images; trucks, SUVs, etc.